 TIP – If you aren’t sure of what space you need – then this is when a review is also needed – as you may come back to find you actually needed a lot more or less, and can alter accordingly.

-I also looked at space inside the cupboards (as anyone knows who has seen my previous utility organising post, there are special shelves and compartments within the cupboards to maximise the space usage).
+I also looked at space inside the cupboards, there are special shelves and compartments within the cupboards to maximise the space usage).
 I was able to move these around to maximise how we really use the space now, and make the most of things.

 I created a large area that could house a laundry basket out of the way, rather than constantly being on the floor and in the way, and I added a shelving area on top of a hard to reach worksurface which is otherwise dead space that ends up being filled with odds and ends.
 I basically looked at the space with fresh eyes, and reworked it with what the family needed now in mind.

 Use your knowledge to review successfully